 What is an Asset Protection Trust?

 You’ve started to amass considerable wealth and you have no idea how to protect it from creditors or potential legal actions where you might be rendered liable.
-That’s when asset protection comes into play.
+That’s when an asset protection trust (APT) comes into play.

 Asset protection is the group of strategies implemented to safeguard a person’s or a corporation’s wealth.
 It limits potential creditor’s access to valuable properties within the debtor-creditor law.This means that it isolates assets without having to resort to illegal practices.